MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 *AirlineDemoSmall.csv* is the data set used in this tutorial.
 It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The *AirlineDemoSmall.csv* file contains three columns of data: *ArrDelay*, *CRSDepTime*, and *DayOfWeek*.
 There are a total of 600,000 rows in the data file.

-### About data storage in Microsoft R

-In Microsoft R, you can work with in-memory data as a *data frame*, or save it to disk as an *XDF file*.

-A data frame is the fundamental data structure in R and is fully supported in R Server.
-It is tabular, composed of rows and columns, where columns contain variables and the first row, called the *header*, stores column names.
-Subsequent rows provide data values for each variable associated with a single observation.
-A data frame is a temporary data structure, created when you load some data.
-It exists only for the duration of the session.

-An .xdf file is a binary file format native to Microsoft R, used for compressing and persisting data on disk.
-On distributed file systems like Hadoop's HDFS, XDF files can store data in multiple physical files to accommodate very large data sets.
-The organization of an XDF file is column-based, one column per variable, which is highly efficient for calculations based on individual variables.
-You can load subsets of the data for targeted analysis .
-Additionally, .xdf files include precomputed metadata, which is immediately available with no additional processing.

-Because statistics and predictive analytics is formed around variables, the ability to perform read-write operations on individual variables is key to computational efficiency.

-## Check the working directory

-This tutorial generates an XDF file.
-By default, RevoScaleR uses the *working directory* to store files.
-Depending on your environment, you might not have permission to this directory.
-Use the following open source R command to determine the working directory location:

-    getwd()

-If the output is something like `C:/Program Files/Microsoft/R Server/R_SERVER/bin/x64`, you won't have permission to save files to this location.
-To save a file, use either one of these approaches:

-+ Run `setwd("C:/Users/TEMP")` to change the working directory to a writable directory.
-+ Specify a fully-qualified path to a writable directory whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"`).

-Windows users, please note the direction of the path delimiter.
-By default, R script uses forward slashes as path delimiters.

-## Simple import
+## Load an .csv file

-As a first step, let's do a preliminary import using source data and an *outFile*.
+As a first step, let's do a preliminary import using source data.
 Once the data source object exists, we can examine metadata that could lead to further transformations on successive imports.

-The following commands specify a source object, an XDF file, and returns airXdfData representing the data source.

 ~~~~
 	mysource <- file.path(rxGetOption("sampleDataDir"), "AirlineDemoSmall.csv")
-	airXdfData <- rxImport(inData=mysource, outFile = "airExample.xdf")
+	airXdfData <- rxImport(inData=mysource)
 ~~~~

 On the first line,`mysource` is an object specifying source data created using R's `file.path` command.
 The folder path is provided through RevoScaleR's rxGetOption("sampleDataDir"), with "AirlineDemoSmall.csv" for the file.
 The *sampleDataDir* argument returns the directory containing sample files registered with RevoScaleR.

-On line two, `airXdfData` is a data source object returned by **rxImport**.
-The **rxImport** function takes several arguments, including *outFile* for the XDF file name.
-If you omit the *outFile* argument or set it NULL, the return *airXdfData* object is a data frame containing the data.
+On line two, `airXdfData` is a data source object returned by **rxImport**, which we can query to learn about data characteristics.

-> [!Tip]
-> XDF files are not strictly required for statistical analysis and data mining, but when data sets are large or complex, an XDF can help by compressing data and by allocating data into chunks that can be read and refreshed independently.
-Additionally, XDF provides column storage for variables, which is more efficient if you want to selectively choose variables to include in a particular analysis.

 ## Examine object metadata

-Assuming you ran the previous two commands, you now have a `mysource` object and an `airXdfData` object representing the data source.
-For existing data source objects, use the **rxGetInfo** function to return metadata and learn more about the structure.
+You should now have a `mysource` object and an `airXdfData` object representing the data source.
+When a data source object exists, you can use the **rxGetInfo** function to return metadata and learn more about the structure.
 Adding the  *getVarInfo* argument returns metadata about variables:

 ~~~~
     rxGetInfo(airXdfData, getVarInfo = TRUE)
 ~~~~

-Output includes the precomputed metadata for each variable, plus a summary of observations, variables, blocks, and compression information.
+Notice how the output includes the precomputed metadata for each variable, plus a summary of observations, variables, blocks, and compression information.
 Variables are based on fields in the CSV file.
 In this case, there are 3 variables.

     File name: C:\Users\TEMP\airExample.xdf
     Number of observations: 6e+05